 The Future of Gelato: Your Next Scoop

 Next time you indulge in a scoop of a frozen dessert, take a moment to appreciate the centuries of history and innovation that went into creating it.
-You’re not only savouring Italy’s rich culinary heritage, you’re partaking in a tradition spanning continents and centuries, from a humble frozen dessert in ancient Persia to a treat enjoyed by people across the globe.
+You’re not only enjoying Italy’s rich culinary heritage, you’re tasting a tradition spanning continents and centuries, from a humble frozen dessert in ancient Persia to a treat enjoyed by people across the globe.